teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/preprocessing.md

 #### Checking the results

-% add some details for checking the results, how to open the tomogram and the .mod file together in 3dmod and checking that the beads were tracked properly
+TODO: add some details for checking the results, how to open the tomogram and the .mod file together in 3dmod and checking that the beads were tracked properly

+---

 (reconstruct)=
 ## Tilt-Series CTF Estimation and Tomogram reconstruction